A manor built in the 1930s to welcome the Parisian jet-set,

 Description

 This landscaped property, tucked away behind its gates on the edge of a heritage-rich village in the Chevreuse Valley, spreads over 2 hectares around a manor built of millstone erected in the 1930s.
-The estate is made up of two distinct parts: at the front, a vast, open garden includes the drive, parking area and a heated swimming pool, while to the rear, the grounds are wooded and dotted with water features such as a pond and a waterfall, accompanied by paths running alongside a stream.
-The outbuildings are discretely placed on the edge of the wooded areas, preserving the property’s balance.
+The estate is made up of two distinct parts: at the front, a vast, open garden includes the drive, parking area and a heated swimming pool, while to the rear, the grounds are wooded.
+The Romanticism inspired water feature overlooks a grotoo in the grounds and leads to a stone staircase.
+The paths following the natural bends of the stream are an invitation for a stroll, while the pond and waterfall that can be found in the garden help to create the poetic ambiance exuded by the place.

-The estate has retained the imprints of its long-standing history and was first mentioned in the 17th century, specifically regarding a water mill whose remains can be found in the basement.
+The estate has retained the imprints of its architectural and landscaped history and was first mentioned in the 17th century, specifically regarding a water mill whose remains can be found in the basement.
 In the early 20th century, it became the residence of Gustave Quinson, a major figure in Paris theatre circles.
 Artists, authors and comedians from the Parisian jet-set were welcomed here, including Sacha Guitry, Pierre Fresnay or Mistinguett, which helped the property to gain a lasting place in the region’s cultural heritage.

-The house
+The main house

 The garden level